Asteroid laser ablation: Proposed systems

 There are two types of proposed asteroid laser ablation systems, a stand-on system and a stand-off system.
 The main difference is the size and position of the laser array used.

-Stand-on system

-A stand-on system consists of one or more spacecraft equipped with a laser array which are sent to the target asteroid.
-The spacecraft would fly in formation with the asteroid till the required deflection is achieved.
-The number and size of the spacecraft depend on the size of the asteroids and on the time between the start of the deflection action and the predicted time of impact with the Earth.
-Stand-on systems require the launch of relatively small spacecraft, compatible with current launch capabilities, can be tailored to specific deflection missions and do to require the construction and maintenance of large infrastructures in space.
-Fractionated systems with multiple spacecraft were proposed by Vasile and Maddock and the sensitivity of their effectiveness was studied by Zuiani and Vasile.
-Stand on systems were shown to be more mass effective (less mass launched into space for the same deflection) than other slow push solutions like gravity tractor or ion beaming.
-One of the major technical challenges of stand on systems is the contamination due to the plume of gas and debris resulting form the ablation process.
-In 2013, following a study supported by the European Space Agency, the Light-Touch 2 mission concept was proposed as a practical demonstration to manipulate small asteroids.

 Stand-off system

 A stand-off system is a large laser array which would orbit the Earth or possibly the moon.
 It would range from approximately the size of the ISS to around 10 times larger.
 The system would be able to deflect even the largest asteroids, which can be hundreds of kilometers across, and also ideally be able to target multiple asteroids at once if necessary.
 Although this system would be the most effective against a wide variety of threats, its size, and consequentially its cost, make it an unrealistic option for the near future.
 The implementation of this type of system would likely require the cooperation and collaboration of multiple governments and agencies.

-Important factors

-There are many factors which contribute to the effectiveness of an asteroid laser ablation system.
-Researchers have been looking at the strength of the laser, the shape and composition of the target asteroid, as well as the orbit geometry.

 Laser strength

 A stronger laser can create a greater thrust on an asteroid.
 Researchers at UC Santa Barbara have experimentally simulated the time it would take to redirect a moderately sized asteroid using different strength lasers.
 The strongest lasers tested could hypothetically require under a year to redirect an asteroid a safe distance from the Earth, while the weakest lasers could take up to 10 years.